QuantEcon/lecture-source-jl/source/rst/more_julia/need_for_speed.rst

     @code_native f(1, 2)

-If we now call ``f`` again, but this time with floating point arguments, the JIT compiler will once more infer types for the other variables inside the function
+If we now call ``f`` again, but this time with floating point arguments, the JIT compiler will once more infer types for the other variables inside the function.

 * e.g., ``y`` will also be a float

-It then compiles a new version to handle this type of argument
+It then compiles a new version to handle this type of argument.

 .. code-block:: julia

     @code_native f(1.0, 2.0)

-Subsequent calls using either floats or integers are now routed to the appropriate compiled code
+Subsequent calls using either floats or integers are now routed to the appropriate compiled code.

 Potential Problems
 ---------------------

-In some senses, what we saw above was a best case scenario
+In some senses, what we saw above was a best case scenario.

-Sometimes the JIT compiler produces messy, slow machine code
+Sometimes the JIT compiler produces messy, slow machine code.

-This happens when type inference fails or the compiler has insufficient information to optimize effectively
+This happens when type inference fails or the compiler has insufficient information to optimize effectively.

-The next section looks at situations where these problems arise and how to get around them
+The next section looks at situations where these problems arise and how to get around them.

 Fast and Slow Julia Code